ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 Upon receiving a request to generate Registration Center ID, the system generates it as per default Registration Center ID generation logic

 Refer below for the process:
-1. Registration Center ID is generated as per the defined logic mentioned below
+1. Registration Center ID is generated as per the defined logic mentioned below:
    * Registration Center ID should only be numeric
    * Registration Center ID generated should be of length of 5 digits
    * Each new Registration Center ID should be incremented by 1 for each new request
    * Registration Center ID generation should start from 10000
    * The number should not contain the restricted numbers defined by the ADMIN
-2. In case of Exceptions, system triggers relevant error messages
+2. In case of exceptions, system triggers relevant error messages
 1. Responds with the Registration Center ID to the source
 1. Raises an alert in case of exceptions.